canonical-web-and-design/tutorials.ubuntu.com/tutorials/packaging/continuous-snap-delivery-from-circle-ci/continuous-snap-delivery-from-circle-ci.md

 ---

-# Continuous snap delivery from Circle CI
+# Continuous snap delivery from CircleCI

 ## Overview
 Duration: 1:00

-Circle CI is a continuous integration service that can be used to build, test and deliver software.
+CircleCI is a continuous integration service that can be used to build, test and deliver software.
 It's priced based on the number of concurrent build instances you require.
-A single instance is free, and [more are available](https://circleci.com/pricing/).
+A single instance is free (or four for FOSS), and [more are available](https://circleci.com/pricing/).

-We will use Circle CI to build your snap and push it automatically to the `edge` channel of the [snap store](https://dashboard.snapcraft.io) every time you make a change to your `master` branch in GitHub.
+We will use CircleCI to build your snap and push it automatically to the `edge` channel of the [snap store](https://dashboard.snapcraft.io) every time you make a change to your `master` branch in GitHub.

 ![](images/logo.png)

 ### What you'll learn
-  - How to build your snap in Circle CI
+  - How to build your snap in CircleCI
-  - How to push your snap to the store automatically from Circle CI
+  - How to push your snap to the store automatically from CircleCI
   - How to use snapcraft to enable all this, with a few simple commands

 ### What you'll need